 I evaluate not just the spread and price, but also the atmosphere of said restaurants, all situated in various well-known hotels in Singapore.

-Triple Three at Mandarin Orchard Hotel boasts an extensive range of buffet items, especially focusing on the Japanese variety, setting it apart from the other usual hotel buffets.
+Triple Three at Mandarin Orchard Singapore boasts an extensive range of buffet items, especially focusing on the Japanese variety, setting it apart from the other usual hotel buffets.

-Enjoy items from the various live-cooking stations like teppanyaki and freshly cooked pasta along with a good seafood spread.
+Enjoy items from the various live-cooking stations like teppanyaki and freshly cooked pasta, along with a good seafood spread.

-Triple Three: 333 Orchard Road, Mandarin Orchard Hotel, Level 5, Singapore 238867 | Tel: +65 6737 4411 | Website
+Triple Three: 333 Orchard Road, Mandarin Orchard Hotel, Level 5, Singapore 238867 | Tel: +65 6737 4411 | Opening Hours: 6.30am – 10am (Breakfast, Daily), 12pm – 2.30pm (Lunch, Mon to Sat), 12pm – 3pm (Lunch, Sun), 6.30pm – 10pm (Dinner, Daily) | Facebook | Website

 The Edge at Pan Pacific Singapore offers a theatrical and interactive dining experience that provides a culinary tour through Singapore, Asia and the Pacific region.
 The restaurant interior is chic and modern with ample seating.